 Q: I’m a legal resident in the United States, but not a citizen.
 My job doesn’t offer health insurance, and I haven’t been able to afford individual coverage in the past.
 Does the Affordable Care Act help me?

-A: Yes.
 Legal U.S. residents have the same eligibility as citizens to receive subsidies for health insurance purchased in the exchange.
-Since you don’t have an option for coverage through your employer, you can receive a subsidy to help pay your premiums and reduce the out-of-pocket costs (Silver plan only) for your policy as long as your household income does not exceed 400 percent of federal poverty level.
+Since you don’t have an option for coverage through your employer, you may be eligible to receive a subsidy to help pay your premiums (on any metal-level plan) and reduce the out-of-pocket costs (Silver plan only) for your policy.
+Eligibility is based on your household income, and extends as high as 400 percent of federal poverty level.

 So lawmakers included a provision in the ACA that allows legal aliens with household incomes under 100 percent of poverty level to receive exchange subsidies at the level they would if their income was equal to 100 percent of poverty level (see page 113).